 - Promotes sustainable cultivation methods that cut dust and diesel emissions from farm equipment, including conservation tillage;

-- Researches and implements technologies to convert cow manure and other agricultural wastes into clean, renewable vehicle fuel to reduce air pollution from cars and trucks; and
+- Researches and helps implement technologies to convert cow manure and other agricultural wastes into clean, renewable vehicle fuel to reduce air pollution from cars and trucks; and

-- Reduces nitrogen oxides and other air pollutants with on-farm technologies to lessen the impact of smog across the state.
+- Reduces nitrogen oxides and other air pollutants with on-farm technologies to improve air quality across the state.

 The result?
 Dramatically cleaner air, healthier communities and a viable industry for those who grow and harvest our food.